dcodesdev/rustfinity.com/challenges/playing-cards/description.md

 - For `Jack`, return `"Jack"`.
 - For `Numbered(value, suit)`, return `"Numbered(value) of suit"`, e.g., `"7 of Hearts"`.

-### Requirements

-- Define the `Card` enum with the specified variants.
-- Write the function `card_description` to handle all variants of the enum.
-- Use a `match` expression to process the variants.

 ## Hints

 <details>